aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getIsFormulas() {#getIsFormulas--}

+<b>@deprecated.</b> Please use the 'isFormulas' property instead.
 Indicates whether the data are formulas.

 ```javascript
 getIsFormulas() : boolean[];